 1. What is the 'S' in ESG?

-The 'S' stands for 'social'; this element of ESG is growing in importance for companies and their stakeholders, such as regulators, investors, employees, and consumers.
+The 'S' stands for 'social'; this element of ESG is becoming increasingly important for companies and their stakeholders, such as regulators, investors, employees, and consumers.

 S&P defines the 'S' as "the social factors that pose a risk to a company's financial performance."
 As a rating agency, S&P is naturally focused on risks that could potentially impact a company's ability to meet its financial goals.

-So, while the S&P definition is a clear one, many argue that it focuses too much on downside risks and not enough on the positive benefits for companies embracing the 'S'.
+So, while the S&P definition is clear, many argue that it focuses too much on downside risks and not enough on the positive benefits for companies embracing the 'S'.

-Indeed, some ESG experts say that the S&P definition isn't useful for equity investors, who want to be able to identify companies with potential upside because of the way they engage with 'S'.
+Indeed, some ESG experts say that the S&P definition isn't useful for equity investors who want to identify companies with potential upside because of their engagement with 'S'.

 For example, they say that how companies engage with social issues is now a key element in their reputations across all industries.
 Retail customers are willing to pay more for products from ethical retailers, and consumers' trust in a brand and their loyalty to it is linked to purposeful business practice.